-Escalade may be subject to product liability claims and the Company's insurance may not be sufficient to cover damages related to those claims.
+The Company may be subject to various types of litigation and the Company's insurance may not be sufficient to cover damages related to those claims.

+From time to time the Company or its subsidiaries may be involved in lawsuits or other claims arising in the course of business, including those related to product liability, consumer protection, employment, intellectual property, torts and other matters, In addition, it may be subject to lawsuits relating to the design, manufacture or distribution of its products.
 The Company may be subject to lawsuits resulting from injuries associated with the use of sporting goods equipment and information security and print finishing products that it sells.
 The Company may incur losses relating to these claims or the defense of these claims.
 There is a risk that claims or liabilities will exceed the Company's insurance coverage.
 In addition, the Company may be unable to retain adequate liability insurance in the future.
 Further, the Company is subject to regulation by the Consumer Product Safety Commission and similar state regulatory agencies.
 If the Company fails to comply with government and industry safety standards, it may be subject to claims, lawsuits, fines, product recalls and adverse publicity that could have a material adverse effect on the Company's business, results of operations and financial condition.